 ddx(x34lnx+1+52sin(2x))=3x24x+1+5cos(2x)\frac{d}{dx}\left(x^3 - 4\ln|x+1| + \frac{5}{2}\sin(2x)\right) = 3x^2 - \frac{4}{x+1} + 5\cos(2x)

-That takes you back to the original integrand, so the antiderivative is consistent.
+That returns the original integrand, so the antiderivative is consistent.

 • Matching the wrong pattern.
-If the integrand is a product like xexxe^x or a composition like cos(x2)\cos(x^2), a direct table lookup is usually not enough.
+A product like xexxe^x or a composition like cos(x2)\cos(x^2) is usually not a direct lookup.

 • Using the power rule on 1x\frac{1}{x}.
 That case is logarithmic, not another power.

-• Dropping the +C+C. An indefinite integral represents a family of antiderivatives, not one single function.
+• Dropping the +C+C. An indefinite integral is a family of antiderivatives, not one single function.

 Need help with a problem?